Mount Byng

 Mount Byng is a 2940 m mountain summit located in the upper Spray River Valley of southern Banff National Park, in the Canadian Rockies of Alberta, Canada.
 It is the second-highest point in the Blue Range.
 Mount Byng's nearest higher peak is Mount Alcantara, 6.5 km to the west-southwest.
-The mighty Mount Assiniboine is situated 10 km to the northwest of Byng.
+The majestic Mount Assiniboine is situated 10 km to the northwest of Byng.

 History

 Mount Byng was named in 1918 for Julian Byng, 1st Viscount Byng of Vimy, a British Field Marshal who served during the First World War where he commanded the Canadian Corps, and later served as Governor General of Canada.

 The mountain's name was made official in 1928 by the Geographical Names Board of Canada.

 The first ascent was made in 1934 by H.S.
 Crosby, with guide Rudolph Aemmer.

 Geology

 Mount Byng is composed of sedimentary rock laid down during the Precambrian to Jurassic periods and was later pushed east and over the top of younger rock during the Laramide orogeny.